TriLab-bioinf/WORKSHOP2024_3/Guide_2_advanced_DE_analysis_ex1.md

 **Note:** Usually, sensitivity drops when a paired experiment is analyzed unpaired.

-# H. Looking at the effect of the genotype on how genes respond to treatment: Interactions
+# H. Impact of genotype on the gene response to treatment: Interactions

 Now the main effect (what we are interested in) is the interaction term (Genotype:Treatment), that has to be at the end of the design formula.